ninbura/windows/README.md

   - mounted your cpu cooler incorrectly
     - clean, re-paste, and re-seat the heatsink / water block
   - didn't plug in your fans / fans are defective & not running
-  - have your fan curve misconfigured, causing fans/pumps to not run (see fan curve [tutorial](https://www.youtube.com/watch?v=ZoWlNIzOO0E) | should be similar for most motherboards).
+  - Have your fan curve misconfigured, causing fans/pumps to not run (see fan curve [tutorial](https://www.youtube.com/watch?v=ZoWlNIzOO0E) | should be similar for most motherboards).
   - used an inadequate cpu cooler
   - have major airflow problems in your case
   - are running your pc in an overly hot environment (90f+)